-Members of the ENE center have coordinated numerous international research projects over the years, funded by EU, The Nordic Council of Ministers and The Norwegian Research Council and others.
+Members of the ENE centre have coordinated numerous international research projects over the years, funded by EU, The Nordic Council of Ministers and The Norwegian Research Council and others.

 ENE-researchers at NHH and SNF have been preferred partners for various public and private enterprises when performing contract research, both in the form of direct contact and open tenders.
 The ENE area will play a key role in the Science City Bergen and its effort to make national synergies not the least within the energy and marine fields.

-Members of the ENE center and our partners initiated the global deregulation of the electricity markets.
+Members of the ENE centre and our partners initiated the global deregulation of the electricity markets.

 The Bergen area contains a cluster of institutions and companies within environmental issues, natural resources and energy.
-Scientists at the ENE center have a long tradition for cooperating with these.
+Scientists at the ENE centre have a long tradition for cooperating with these.

 Particularly, the ENE centre has, together with the University of Bergen, Western Norway University of Applied Sciences (HVL) and NORCE, created the knowledge cluster Energiomstilling VEST (text in Norwegian), launched on 21 November 2019.